Chen Dong (footballer): Club career

+Managerial career

+Between 2009 and 2014, he worked at Dalian Aerbin as gerenal manager assistant.

+In 2014, he joined Dalian Transcendence.
+In the 2018 season, he was the goalkeeping coach of the team.
+Following Transcendence's disband, he moved back to the renamed Dalian Yifang as goalkeeping coach of the youth team in 2019.

+In 2022, he was appointed by Dalian Duxing as the general manager.

 International career

-Chen Dong would make his senior international debut in a friendly on February 16, 2003 against Estonia in a 1-0 victory.
+Chen Dong would make his senior international debut in a friendly on February 16, 2003, against Estonia in a 1–0 victory.
 In total he made three appearances for China, the last was against Thailand in a friendly on the 15 March 2008 coming on as a substitute for Zong Lei, which ended 3-3.